 IP TAKE: FirstEnergy gives both modest and large amounts to STEM initiatives at colleges, universities, and professional organizations.
-Unsolicited applications are not accepted, but that shouldn't stop you from reaching out to local management or the company's Community Involvement Department.
+In order to be eligible, institutions must be located in a community that receives FirstEnergy services.

 FirstEnergy Foundation has also given to STEM-centric schools (such as engineering colleges) and professional societies that support post-secondary STEM education.
 Separately, universities and colleges have sometimes received funding at similar levels for work in the arts as well as civic activities.

 Grants may range from $50 to $1 million, most being between $1,000 and $5,000.
 The foundation provides funding to entities operating in areas where it provides services.
 More information on these locations may be found here.

 The FirstEnergy Foundation does not accept unsolicited applications, but encourages applicants to make contact with local management in order to get in touch with grantmakers.
 The foundation accepts applications by traditional mail only.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).